joelmoxley/founder-playbook/IV. Team + Execution/03 - Team Building/02 - Content - Team Culture/md/03 - C2M - Team 101 lecture handout.pdf.md

-This presentation by the Cleantech 2 Market program higlights a set of tips and guidelines to solve interpersonal and team dynamics issues to have a successful working team.
+This presentation by the Cleantech to Market(C2M) program higlights a set of tips and guidelines to solve interpersonal and team dynamics issues to have a successful working team.

 Credit: [Umanity, LLC](https://www.linkedin.com/company-beta/10904324/)